PLCnext/PLCnext_CLI/src/PlcNext/README.txt

 Q.	Can I change the prefix '#' for all markings such as '#port' and '#component'?

 A.	Yes.
-In the 'settings.xml' is an attribute called 'AttributePrefix'.
-This value is used to define the prefix.
+The setting 'AttributePrefix' is used for that.
+To change it the command 'plcncli set setting AttributePrefix !' can be used.
+In this example the prefix would change to '!'.
 Warning: This setting applies to all projects.
 All attributes need to be changed accordingly.